 What is the difference between 250w, 500w, 750w, 1000w Motor Power

 Now you know the basics of power for your eBike, the main factor to consider is your weight, speed, and terrain.

 Weight/Speed vs Terrains

 If you examine closely both weight and speed are inter-related.
-More the weight, lesser the speed.
-And, the terrain can be a flat surface that doesn’t require much power or a hilly surface which may need a higher power to climb.
+More the weight, the lesser the speed.
+And, the terrain can be a flat surface that doesn’t require much power or a hilly surface that may need a higher power to climb.

-Suppose you weigh around 150-170lbs, you will need around 500W electric bike (36V/12A) such as Ecotric fat-tire eBike on a flat surface.
+Suppose you weigh around 150-170lbs, you will need a ~500W electric bike (36V/12A) such as Ecotric fat-tire eBike on a flat surface.
 If you love irregular terrains or need more speed then you must use a 750W – 1000W electric bike.